This article applies to: Platinum VoiceMaster Pro

 - Is something connected to the Instrument input?
 (This overrides the mic input.)

 - Are headphones connected?
-(These mute the monitor outputs - see the article regarding latency-free monitoring)
+(These mute the monitor outputs)

 - Is there something connected to insert return?